Go to Content

 The "Fetal Heartbeat" Myth

-This video makes a claim commonly made by anti-abortion extremists to justify six-week abortion bans like we have here in Florida - that a “fetal heartbeat” can be detected at six weeks (or three weeks in this video because of the inaccurate timing.)
+These videos make a claim commonly made by anti-abortion extremists to justify near-total abortion bans like what we have here in Florida - that a “fetal heartbeat” can be detected at three weeks.
 Based on this description, you might imagine a heart-shaped organ beating, but this isn’t the case at all.

 At this stage, all an ultrasound can detect is "a little flutter in the area that will become the future heart of the baby," according to Dr. Saima Aftab, medical director of the Fetal Care Center at Nicklaus Children's Hospital in Miami who spoke to Live Science.
 This flutter happens when the cells that will eventually become the "pacemaker" of the heart begin to fire electrical signals, she said.